azukaar/duplicacy/README.md

 Duplicacy is a new generation cross-platform cloud backup tool based on the idea of [Lock-Free Deduplication](https://github.com/gilbertchen/duplicacy/wiki/Lock-Free-Deduplication).

+'''
+This is a fork with the only difference that it retries 3 times when failing to upload a chunk.
+This is particularly useful when using Rclone as a destination, as when backuping larger volumes, any error will completely interrupt the process and you will need to start your backup "from scratch".
+While it doesn't need to re-uplaod existing chunks, it will still go throught them which can take almost an hour everytime on very large backups.
+Without a retry, a backup of the magnitude of order of 10 to 100tb that would normally take a week to perform, can take up to 10 weeks.
+It also adds a slight temporisation in the process of uploading chunk to try to mitigate the RClone issue
+'''

 Our paper explaining the inner workings of Duplicacy has been accepted by [IEEE Transactions on Cloud Computing](https://ieeexplore.ieee.org/document/9310668) and will appear in a future issue this year.
 The final draft version is available [here](https://github.com/gilbertchen/duplicacy/blob/master/duplicacy_paper.pdf) for those who don't have IEEE subscriptions.

 This repository hosts source code, design documents, and binary releases of the command line version of Duplicacy.
 There is also a Web GUI frontend built for Windows, macOS, and Linux, available from https://duplicacy.com.